Ingredion (INGR) Q3 2017 Results - Earnings Call Transcript

 Adam Samuelson - Goldman Sachs & Co.
 LLC

 Yes.
 Thanks.
 Good morning.
 And let me just follow on and echo everyone's comments.
 Ilene, congratulations on tenure and the retirement.
 Good luck in the next part of your life.
 There's been a lot of ground covered today.
 I guess I wanted to hone in a little bit on Mexico and Latin America.
-If you look at some of the comments made by some of the big food and beverage companies, especially the bottlers (58:04) noted a real softening in Mexico on the volume side for CSDs beyond just some of the brewing disruptions that you've already alluded to and parts of Colombia as well.
+If you look at some of the comments made by some of the big food and beverage companies, especially the bottlers, noted a real softening in Mexico on the volume side for CSDs beyond just some of the brewing disruptions that you've already alluded to and parts of Colombia as well.
 Just wanted to get your sense if you're seeing the similar comments in your engagements with those customers and how the negotiations on pricing with them have evolved for 2018?
 And then I have a follow-up in North America.

 Ilene S. Gordon - Ingredion, Inc.

 Yeah.
 It's Ilene.
-I'll start off and then Jim Zallie will make some comments.
+I'll start off, and then Jim Zallie will make some comments.
 But we work very closely with our customers to help come up with these specialty solutions.
 And we do see these trends of the consumers wanting healthy ingredients around the world continuing to accelerate.
 They're obviously in different stages in different parts of the world, a more mature market in the U.S.-Canada versus more of the growth in a place like China or even very early days in Brazil.
 But we do see the consumers wanting the healthy ingredients.
 So, we're very excited about our portfolio and our ability through our Idea Labs to develop those solutions and then to localize them.

 But, of course, when you look at some of the mature regions, the larger companies are finding challenges and have to renovate their portfolio.
 And some are more able to do that than others, certainly with healthy ingredients.
 And so, that's why, when Jim Gray mentioned before, again, the TIC acquisition, which will – brings us a newer set of customers, smaller ones to go after, that could be bought by the big ones or that we can tailor our solutions.
-But I still think that the acceleration of the demand for the healthy ingredients is really in every region at different rates and so that really is our whole strategic focus.
+But I still think that the acceleration of the demand for the healthy ingredients is really in every region at different rates, and so that really is our whole strategic focus.
 And so, I know, Jim, you have spent a lot of time with customers.
 So, what would you want to add there?

 James D. Gray - Ingredion, Inc.